florianmarkusse/FLOS/articles/dynamic-array/article.md

 In addition, I will run some of the tests with different _virtual_ page sizes to see the difference in performance.
 In [Virtual Memory](#Virtual-Memory), I used page sizes of 4KiB as an example.
-On the x86 architectyre, there are 3 different sizes you can use: 4KiB, 2MiB, and 1GiB.
+On the x86 architecture, there are 3 different sizes you can use: 4KiB, 2MiB, and 1GiB.
 I will skip 1GiB as I don't see it having a use-case for dynamic arrays.